marcuslim835/co-opeDown/README.md

 ## 2.1 Overview
 The developer guide is meant to provide detailed information and explaination into how the game co-opeDown works.
 For a brief guide, proceed to the [User Guide](https://github.com/marcuslim835/co-opeDown#1-user-guide "For Everyone") above.

-### 2.1.1 Installing the Game
+### 2.1.1 Setting up the Game
-CLick the green "Code" button and press "Download ZIP". <br>
+Click the green "Code" button and press "Download ZIP" from [our GitHub](https://github.com/marcuslim835/co-opeDown). <br>
 Extract the files from the downloaded ZIP file. <br>
 For Windows Users: Open the "Windows" folder and run co-opeDown.exe to play the demo. <br>
 For Mac Users: Open the "MacOS" folder and run the co-opeDown app to play the demo.